Skip to main content

 Tried: Guessing the offset as exactly 16 (the buffer size) and skipping the cyclic pattern step.

-The offset is buffer size plus the saved EBP (4 bytes on 32-bit), plus any alignment padding the compiler adds - so it is larger than 16.
-Guessing 16 will overwrite EBP but leave the return address intact, causing a clean crash instead of EIP control.
-The cyclic pattern removes the guesswork entirely.
+The offset is the buffer size plus the saved EBP, 4 bytes on 32-bit, plus whatever alignment padding the compiler added, so it exceeds 16.
+Guess 16 and you overwrite EBP while leaving the return address intact, giving a clean crash rather than control of EIP.
+The cyclic pattern removes the guessing.

 Tried: Using gdb's 'info registers' on a non-crashing run instead of sending a pattern and inspecting the core dump.